khulnasoft-lab/design.khulnasoft.com/contents/components/avatar.md

 Todo: Add grid demo

-In areas where the avatar grid would expand multiple lines, provide an option to expand and collapse the additional avatars.
+In areas where the avatar grid would expand multiple lines, provide a clickable option to expand and collapse the additional avatars.

 Todo: Add grid demo with expand/collapse